nikkNizz/Drawish/README.md

 You can draw the center of these shapes or not.
 [video](https://drive.google.com/file/d/1-m5hCy9B364MJM_8_3dB3ntcSPhIQD43/view?usp=sharing)

-#### Connected lines
-Click the [connected lines] button.
-After each click on the drawing area you will get connected lines.

 #### Curved line
 Click the [curved line] button.
 You will be able to